vib-tcp/ml-summerschool-2025/topic-1_data-integration-and-llms/lecture_2/2_inference_with_langchain.md

 Let's start with a simple example of how to use LangChain to call a model.
 The `init_chat_model` function is used to initialize a chat model.
 The model is picked via the `model` and `model_provider` parameters.
 The `temperature` parameter is used to control the randomness of the model's output (0.0 is the most deterministic, 1.0 is the most random).

+> [!NOTE]
+> Not all dev enviromentes (depending on the editor or the current working directory) automatically load the environment variables.
+To make sure that the environment variables are loaded, you can use the `load_dotenv` function from the `dotenv` package.
+>
+> ```python
+> from dotenv import load_dotenv
+> load_dotenv()
+> ```
+> By prepending these instructions to the code, you can make sure that the environment variables are loaded.
+> This however assumes that the `.env` file is in the current working directory.
+You can check the current working directory with the `os.getcwd()` function.

 ```python
 from langchain.chat_models import init_chat_model